The Ugly 5 You Need To See On Safari

 This goofy-looking antelope might not be the most graceful creature, but it’s a true survivor.
 Wildebeest undertake some of the most epic migrations on the planet, with herds of over a million individuals traveling vast distances in search of food and water.
 They’ve even been known to cross crocodile-infested rivers during the Great Migration.

 With their warty faces and curved tusks, warthogs might not be winning any beauty pageants.
-In fact, they’ve even inspired the phrase “as ugly as a warthog“!
+They’ve even inspired the phrase “as ugly as a warthog“!
 But don’t let their unique looks fool you.
 However, these comical creatures are surprisingly agile and can run up to 30 miles per hour!
 They also have a unique habit of kneeling on their front legs to graze, which helps to protect their sensitive snouts.

-3. The Hyena
+Hyena

-Often portrayed as villains, hyenas are actually highly intelligent and social animals.
+Often portrayed as villains, hyenas are highly intelligent and social animals.
 Their calls can be heard from up to three miles away, and they have one of the strongest bites in the animal kingdom – even stronger than a lion’s!
 They’re also led by powerful females, with clans having complex hierarchies and fascinating hunting strategies.

 Vultures might not be the prettiest birds in the sky, but they’re essential to maintaining a healthy ecosystem.
 With a wingspan reaching up to 10 feet, they can soar for hours without flapping their wings.
 They also have incredibly strong stomach acid that allows them to digest even the most rotten carcasses, preventing the spread of disease.

-5. The Marabou Stork
+The Marabou Stork

 With its long, bare neck and massive beak, the Marabou stork might seem a bit odd.
 But these birds are masters of adaptation, often seen soaring effortlessly on thermals alongside vultures.
 They also have a unique way of keeping cool in the African heat: they urinate on their legs!

-Ultimately, the Ugly 5 offer a unique perspective on the African wilderness.
+Ultimately, the Ugly 5 offers a unique perspective on the African wilderness.
 They remind us that beauty comes in all shapes and sizes, and that every creature, no matter how strange or unusual, plays a vital role in the delicate balance of nature.

 So, next time you plan a safari, don’t just focus on the Big Five.
 Take some time to appreciate the Ugly 5, the unsung heroes of the African bush.
 You might just find yourself falling in love with their quirky charm!
 And if Kenya is on your bucket list, be sure to check out the best time for a Kenyan safari.
 Until Next Time.
 Happy Travels!